isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 	<li><a href="/atp/requirements-and-process">Taiwan</a></li>
 </ul>

-Travellers seeking to enter Singapore for short term business or official visits departing from the following countries/regions, may use the Reciprocal Green Lane.
+Travellers seeking to enter Singapore for short-term business or official visits departing from the following countries/regions, may use the Reciprocal Green Lane.

 - [Brunei Darussalam](/rgl/overview)
 - [Mainland China (Only for travellers from Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang)](/rgl/overview)